-WARNING: Driving while distracted can result in loss of vehicle control, accident and injury.
-Ford strongly recommends that drivers use extreme caution when using any device or feature that may take their focus off the road.
-Your primary responsibility is the safe operation of the vehicle.
-We recommend against the use of any handheld device while driving, encourage the use of voice-operated systems when possible and that you become aware of applicable state and local laws that may affect use of electronic devices while driving.
+WARNING: Driving while distracted can result in loss of vehicle control, crash and injury.
+We strongly recommend that you use extreme caution when using any device that may take your focus off the road.
+Your primary responsibility is the safe operation of your vehicle.
+We recommend against the use of any hand-held device while driving and encourage the use of voice-operated systems when possible.
+Make sure you are aware of all applicable local laws that may affect the use of electronic devices while driving.